andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 }
 ```

-This example is fairly self-explanatory.
+This example is fairly self-explanatory for those who are familiar with html documents.
 If you want to add metadata, scripts, or styles to your site, you can do so within the `<Head></Head>` tags.
-Just as well, if you want to add extra content besides your page itself, `<Main />`, then you can do so within the `<body></body>` tags.
+Just as well, if you want to add visible content — besides your page itself, `<Main />` — then you can do so within the `<body></body>` tags.

 ### Removing Next.js' scripts safely